-SILVER SPRING, Md., May 2, 2017 /PRNewswire-USNewswire/ -- May is Celiac Awareness Month.
+SILVER SPRING, Md., May 7, 2019 /PRNewswire/ -- May is Celiac Awareness Month.
 An estimated 3 million Americans suffer from celiac disease, a genetic autoimmune digestive disorder that damages the small intestine.
 Celiac disease is triggered by consumption of a protein called gluten, which is found in wheat, barley, rye, and crossbreeds of these grains.
 Gluten gives breads and other grain products (such as cakes, cereals, and pastas) their shape, strength, and texture.
 For those suffering from celiac disease (or choosing/preparing food for someone who does), identifying gluten-free food is critical.

-In August 2013, the U.S. Food and Drug Administration (FDA) issued a regulation that standardized what "gluten-free" means on food labels.
+In August 2013, the U.S. Food and Drug Administration (FDA) issued a regulation that standardized the meaning of the voluntary claim "gluten-free" on food labels.
 This ensures that gluten-free claims on food products are consistent and reliable across the food industry.

 Understanding Gluten-Free Labeling

 FDA defined the terms "Gluten-free," "No gluten," "Free of gluten," and "Without gluten."
-Foods bearing any of these terms have to meet the requirements of the gluten-free regulation.
-FDA encourages consumers to rely on these four terms when looking for foods that meet the FDA definition and can be used as part of a gluten-free diet.
-Other terms related to gluten may be used, if they are truthful and not misleading, but the food bearing the terms would not have to meet the requirements of the gluten-free regulation.
-Manufacturers are not required to place the voluntary gluten-free claim in any specific location on the food label.
+Manufacturers are not required to label gluten-free products—the use of the claim is voluntary.
+Foods with any of these terms in their labeling have to meet the requirements of the gluten-free regulation.
+FDA encourages consumers to rely on these four terms when looking for foods that can be used as part of a gluten-free diet.

 Foods bearing a gluten-free claim must, among other things, contain less than 20 parts per million of gluten.
-This level is the lowest that can be reliably detected in foods using scientifically validated analytical methods.
 A food that is labeled as gluten-free but fails to meet the requirements of the regulation is subject to regulatory action by FDA.

 Products Covered by the Gluten-Free Regulation